vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 )
 ```

 But we still can use Playground to design SwiftUI for macOS.
-Once SwiftUI design is done, then we can add new file with name `MainUI.swift` and copy/paste contents of Playgroung.
+Once SwiftUI design is done, then we can add new file with name `MainUI.swift` and copy/paste contents from Playground.

 ![Slider in Playground](04-slider-in-playground.png)